Why I Would Prefer Talking To A Chatbot Than a Human Agent

 What it is not is a robot.

 Yes.
-A chatbot is not a robot.
+AI chat is not a robot.
 It is a computer software like most applications.
 What makes it unique is that they are powered by Artificial Intelligence (AI) and its various subsets like machine learning, natural language processing, sentiment analysis, and the likes.
 It is this infusion of AI that makes chatbots intelligent enough to deliver contextual information.

 Not all chatbots are built alike.